kimhjort/baconipsum-nuget/README.md

 The most delicous way of handling placeholder text and images!

 Does your lorem ipsum text long for something a little meatier?
-Give our generator a try… it’s tasty!
+Give our generator a try… it's tasty!

 Thanks to [baconipsum.com](https://baconipsum.com/)